MarkMolenmakerHU/inventory_service/README.md

 }
 ```

-- Update the stock of an Item
+Buy stock for an Item by ID Request:
+POST -> /inventory/{id}/stock

 - Sell an Item
-- Buy new stock of an Item